ipython/ipython/docs/source/interactive/reference.rst

     $ ipython [options] files

-If invoked with no options, it executes all the files listed in sequence and exit.
+If invoked with no options, it executes all the files listed in sequence and exits.
 If you add the ``-i`` flag, it drops you into the interpreter while still acknowledging any options you may have set in your ``ipython_config.py``.
 This behavior is different from standard Python, which when called as python ``-i`` will only execute one file and ignore your configuration setup.